 They continued to angrily whisper at each other.
 Before they could notice, I was halfway across the street, waving goodbye to them as I made my way home.
 My apartment lied on the west side of town and I knew a relatively straight forward route from this street to mine, but I wasn't entirely ready to journey back into the arms of stress and shame.
 I decided to take the scenic route, proceeding northeast through a collection of alleyways that would otherwise be extremely spooky had it been any later.

 My jaunt brought me to a small park that was often void of visitors that weren't named Arthur, Alex, or Mayzie where we would often hold long conversations while sitting on the rusty, once blue swing set.
 Much gossip was spoken of on these swings, but not today.
-Today, I sat alone, wallowing in my own self-pity while avoiding my life's problems.
+Today, I sat alone, wallowing in my own self-pity.
 I was the only 13-year-old actively trying to avoid his own birthday party.

 I decided, in wake of the creepy newcomer, that I had spent enough time lounging on the swing and that it was time for me to return home and face my problems.
 Just as I got up from my rusty swing, the figure spoke.